mitjmcc/mitjmcc.github.io/_posts/2023-11-15-2D-toon-shading-for-vfx-flipbooks.markdown

 description: Taking a flipbook VFX animation, creating normal map in Substance Designer, and rendering it all in Unity.
 date:   2023-11-15 01:00:00 +0300
 image:  32.jpg
-tags:   unity vfx flipbook 2DFX substance-designer
+tags:   unity vfx flipbook substance-designer portfolio-piece
 ---

 # Intro